 5) Helps Control Blood Sugars

 Rocketing blood sugar levels can be dangerous for both those with and without diabetes – those without should be cautious not to develop diabetes.
-Introducing more soluble fibre into your diet can help reduce rises in blood glucose levels, specifically after meal times.
+Introducing more soluble fibre, like psyllium husks, into your diet can help reduce rises in blood glucose levels, specifically after meal times.
 Strong scientific evidence shows that eating plenty of fibre is linked with having a lower risk of developing type 2 diabetes, heart disease and stroke.

 Even though fibre is known as a dietary carbohydrate, it is not broken down by the body into sugar molecules, unlike other carbohydrates.
 Instead, it passes through the body, assists the maintenance of satisfactory blood sugar levels and helps to keeps hunger at bay.

 Therefore, individuals that live with diabetes, for example, could gain improved control over their blood sugar levels by increasing the amount of soluble fibre.

 It is advisable to build up the dose gradually to avoid adverse symptoms like bloating, wind and stomach cramps.
 We suggest adding 2.5g of Powdered Psyllium Husks to 300-350ml of water or fruit juice one or two times a day.
 Psyllium husks are available in 250g, 500g, and 1kg pouches – great for those who want to see if psyllium husks are the right supplement for them.

 Due to the bulking nature of psyllium husks, it is essential to ensure you drink enough liquid.
 Psyllium husks are not advised for those who have ever suffered from oesophageal narrowing or swallowing difficulties.

 This natural source of soluble fibre offers an easy way to increase vital fibre intake, alongside a varied and balanced diet.